About the Fastly WAF rule management interface (2020)

 The generated VCL shows a general transformation from the Apache ModSecurity language to VCL.
 The VCL shown here does not show how a rule increments your anomaly score based on your configured values.

 Threshold rules cover a specific category of attack against your web application or API.
 These rules check the total score (as calculated by scoring rules) against the value configured for the appropriate threshold.
 An example threshold rule is shown below.

 The threshold rule has a category name, revision indicator, tag, rule ID, mode selector, and Details link.

 Threshold rules perform an action and either log or block and log client HTTP requests.
 These rules take action when a score exceeds a given threshold value.
-The corresponding threshold value for each category is configured on the Thresholds and scores page.
+The corresponding threshold value for each category is configured on the Settings page.

 Lowering thresholds increases the sensitivity of your WAF.
 Raising thresholds reduces the sensitivity of your WAF across the various threshold categories.